edsu/iiif.io/source/api/presentation/2.1/index.md

     _N.B._ This is different to the `formats` property in the [Image API][image-api], which gives the extension to use within that API.
 It would be inappropriate to use in this case, as `format` can be used with any content resource, not just images.

 height
 :   The height of a canvas or image resource.
-For images, this is in pixels.
-No particular units are required for canvases, as the dimensions provide an aspect ratio for the resources to be located within rather than measuring any physical property of the object.
+For images, the value is in pixels.
+For canvases, the value does not have a unit.
+In combination with the width, it conveys an aspect ratio for the space in which content resources are located.

     Usage:
     {: .usage}
-    * A canvas _MUST_ have exactly one height, which does not have a unit type.
-It merely conveys, along with width, an aspect ratio.
+    * A canvas _MUST_ have exactly one height.
     * Content resources _MAY_ have exactly one height, given in pixels, if appropriate.
     * All other resources _MUST NOT_ have a height.

 width
 :   The width of a canvas or image resource.
-For images, this is in pixels.
-No particular units are required for canvases.
+For images, the value is in pixels.
+For canvases, the value does not have a unit.
+In combination with the height, it conveys an aspect ratio for the space in which content resources are located.

     Usage:
     {: .usage}
-    * As for height above.
+    * A canvas _MUST_ have exactly one width.
+    * Content resources _MAY_ have exactly one width, given in pixels, if appropriate.
+    * All other resources _MUST NOT_ have a width.

 viewingDirection
 :   The direction that canvases of the resource should be presented when rendered for the user to navigate and/or read.
 Possible values are: